jmchangTW/hicmaptools/index.rst

 hicmaptools
 ===========

-hicmaptools is a collection of tools for downstream HiC contmap analysis.
+It is a commend line tool for query contact information from HiC map.

 Prerequisites
 -------------